JamesGomatos/Workout/README.md

 where :id is the id of the desired workout to be deleted.
 The body of the request shouldn't contain anything.

-### Get a list that contains the names of the logged-in user-created workouts and the workouts followed by the logged-in user.
+### Get a list that contains the names of the logged-in user's created workouts and the workouts followed by the logged-in user.

 Send a HTTP GET request to the route: https://limitless-sea-87001.herokuapp.com/delete/workouts